-As of June 30, 2019, our pro forma investments in real estate consisted of (i) 9 office properties (including one development site, which is being used as a parking lot), totaling approximately 1.3 million rentable square feet, and (ii) one hotel with an ancillary parking garage, which has a total 503 rooms.
-As of June 30, 2019, our pro forma investments in real estate had an aggregate estimated fair value of approximately \$901,445,000, which is based on appraisals obtained as of December 31, 2018 plus capital expenditures, at cost, incurred thereafter through June 30, 2019.
-The pro forma investments in real estate are adjusted for the pro forma impact of the sale of the Union Square Properties, which sale to an unrelated third party was consummated on July 30, 2019, as if such sale had occurred on June 30, 2019.
-The aggregate contract sales price was \$181,000,000.
+As of December 31, 2017, our real estate portfolio consisted of (i) 18 office properties (including one parking garage and two development sites, one of which is being used as a parking lot), totaling approximately 3.3 million rentable square feet, and (ii) one hotel with 503 rooms and an ancillary parking garage.
+As of December 31, 2017, our investments in real estate had an aggregate estimated fair value of approximately \$1,676,432,000 which, except for one office property acquired in December 2017, are based on appraisals obtained as of December 31, 2017.

-The fair values of all our pro forma investments in real estate, with the exception of our development site, were determined using the income capitalization approach and more specifically utilizing discounted cash flow analyses as the primary methodology with the sales comparison approach being used as a secondary methodology.
-The sales comparison approach was utilized exclusively to value the development site.
+The fair values of all our investments in real estate, with the exception of our parking garage (ancillary to one of our office properties), the two development sites and one office property acquired in December 2017, were determined using the income capitalization approach and more specifically utilizing discounted cash flow analyses as the primary methodology with the sales comparison approach being used as a secondary methodology.
+The fair value of our parking garage (ancillary to one of our office properties) was determined using the income capitalization approach and more specifically utilizing the direct capitalization methodology with the sales comparison approach being used as a secondary methodology.
+The sales comparison approach was utilized exclusively to value the two development sites.
+The fair values of one office property acquired in December 2017 was based on the purchase price, including transaction costs that were capitalized and assumption of liabilities, negotiated with an unrelated third-party.